BIackHornet/Prusa-Enclosure-ServoVent/README.md

+*This is a work in progress and not currently functional*

 SUMMARY:
 I am trying to create an automated way of controlling the exhaust vent and fan on my Original Prusa Enclosure.
 PrusaSlicer has variables that will know what filament type is being used, that variable will be used in the start and end gcode.
 Based on the type of filament, the vent will be rotated by a servo and the fan turned on.